TheCamilovisk/ChurnPredictionApp/README.md

 ## Original kaggle kernel

-This kaggle kernel show my in-depth analysis about the Churn prediction problem.
+[This kaggle kernel][kaggle-kernel] shows my in-depth analysis about the Churn prediction problem.
 There you can find my reasonig about the design of the prediction model and a comparision with other classification models.

 ## Live demo